ponder-lab/Optimize-Java-8-Streams-Refactoring/CONTRIBUTING.md

 You should have the following projects in your workspace:

-1. [WALA stream branch](https://github.com/ponder-lab/WALA/tree/streams).
+1. [WALA streams branch](https://github.com/ponder-lab/WALA/tree/streams).
 Though, not all projecst are necessary.
 You can close thee ones related to JavaScript and Android.
 1. [SAFE](https://github.com/ponder-lab/safe).
 1. [Common Eclipse Java Refactoring Framework](https://github.com/ponder-lab/Common-Eclipse-Java-Refactoring-Framework).